-If your home has been affected by a hurricane, you can learn a lot from the experiences of past victims of natural disasters who had to assess the damage, contact their insurers, and start on the long process of physical and financial recovery.
+If your home has been affected by a hurricane, you can learn a lot from the experiences of past victims of natural disasters who had to assess the damage, contact their insurers and undergo the long process of physical and financial recovery.

 In general, damage caused by wind, wind-driven rain and water that comes into your home through the roof, windows, doors or holes in the walls is covered by homeowners insurance.
 But damage from flooding or water that rises from the bottom up — from the overflow of a body of water, for example, or a storm surge — is not covered.

 But even if you didn’t have flood insurance, it’s still worthwhile to contact your home insurance company to see whether some of your expenses will be covered, such as wind damage to your roof or the additional living expenses you incurred while you were out of your house.
-See Federal Emergency Management Agency’s Wind Damage vs. Flood Damage fact sheet. (opens in new tab)
+See the Federal Emergency Management Agency’s Wind Damage vs. Flood Damage fact sheet.

-If your car insurance includes comprehensive coverage (which insures against the type of physical damage not caused by an accident), then flooding would be covered.
+If your auto insurance includes comprehensive coverage, which insures against the type of physical damage not caused by an accident, then flooding would be covered.
 In many cases, the water damage can be so bad that the insurance company will declare the car a total loss and pay the claim for the value of the car (minus the deductible).